chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 You will drop to your default home directory after logging in with your individual account.
 You should run `cd /opt/bots/<team[1|2|...]>` to switch to your team directory.
 You bot should be created, trained and maintained there.
-A unique port number will be assigned to each team by your professor in class.
-Please only run your Rasa server on that port to avoid conflicts.
+A unique pair of port numbers will be assigned to each team by your professor in class.
+Please only run your Rasa and Rasa X servers on your assigned ports to avoid conflicts.

-Please do not create a bot in your own home directory.
+Please create your team project bot in your **team** directory.

 ## Project Requirements